pau-3i8/Wavenet_research/README.md

 ## Documentation

 The code runs as is.
-Once compiled the Cython code in the [Wavenet](https://github.com/pau-3i8/Wavenet_research/tree/main/Wavenet) folder, to train and simulate a model it is necessary to execute a desidered model file.
+Once compiled the [Cython code](https://github.com/pau-3i8/Wavenet_research/blob/master/Wavenet/activation_functions.pyx), to train and simulate a model it has to be executed the desidered model file.
 To train and simulate the Morris-Lecar model, for example:
 ```
 python3 Morris_Lecar.py
 ```
-In the configuration.py file there are all Wavenet and models' parameters to be changed with their description.
+In the [configuration.py](https://github.com/pau-3i8/Wavenet_research/blob/master/configuration.py) file there are all Wavenet and models' parameters to be changed with their description.
 ___

 ## Authors